stefanocovino/GregoryLoredo.jl/docs/src/Example.md

 This example of application of the GL92 algorithm is based on data published by [Raywade et al.(2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.495.3551R/abstract).
 The Authors collected [fast-radio bursts (FRBs)](https://en.wikipedia.org/wiki/Fast_radio_burst) from the event **FRB 121102** in order to identify a possible periodicity in the occurrence these events.

+> Of course, please be aware that the purpose of this exercise is showing a possible workflow for the package.
+This is not, and cannot be, a full and final scientific analysis of the considered data set!

+Let's start!

 ## Download the dataset